-Commissioner D. Ralph Huff, III, Vice Chairman
+Commissioner D. Ralph Huff, III, Secretary

-D. Ralph Huff, III, is serving as Vice Chairman in his first term on the PWC Board after being appointed on September 12, 2016.
+D. Ralph Huff, III, is serving as Secretary in his first term on the PWC Board after being appointed on September 12, 2016.
 Huff and his wife, Linda, own H&H Homes which was ranked as the fastest growing builder in the United States in 2009 & 2010.
 He is also an owner/partner in Coldwell Banker Advantage, the largest real estate brokerage in the region.

 Huff, a Hoke County native, has provided leadership and support in numerous community efforts and notable accomplishments include serving as the President of the Fayetteville Regional Association of Realtors and Homebuilders Association of Fayetteville as well as serving as the Chairman of the Fayetteville Board of Adjustments and Chairman of the United Way campaigns in Fayetteville and Raeford.
 In 2010, Huff co-chaired the Linda Lee Allan Legacy Fund on behalf of the Chamber of Commerce that raised $2 million for economic development in our community.